vcyk/test/README.md

 ![](https://ex-change.github.io/images/Screenshot_20220109_172519_pi.browser.jpg)

 ## Once your request has succeeded, you will see the block number which you can tap to view detail.
-> The block contains multiple other orders and transactions sorted in time sequence.
+> The block contains multiple other orders including your order, and other transactions sorted in time sequence.

 ![](https://ex-change.github.io/images/Screenshot_20220109_172526_pi.browser.jpg)